ThatFatPat/CyberChallenge0x02/README.md

   exit(0);
 }
 ```
-Basically, this function sets up the ptrace safeguard, gets a 10 char string from the user as input and calls our "main".
+Basically, this function sets up the ptrace safeguard, gets a 10 char string from the user as input (including the null terminator) and calls our "main".
 To account for this, we'll call this function "real main", although it won't prove very important here.